5 Tag Governance Tips Every Marketer Should Know

 MarTech Landscape: 2011 – 2019

-Does the marketer friendly TMS exist?
+Does the marketer friendly tag management system exist?

-Let’s address the marketing elephant in the room: although tag management systems are aggressively sold for their “ease of use” and “marketer friendly” interfaces, marketers themselves (the ones focused on campaign ROI targets) are generally mal-equipped to manage the TMS on large-scale eCommerce platforms.
+Let’s address the marketing elephant in the room: although tag management systems are aggressively sold for their “ease of use” and “marketer friendly” interfaces, marketers themselves (the ones focused on campaign ROI targets) are generally ill-equipped to manage the TMS on large-scale eCommerce platforms.

 Now that’s behind us, let’s focus on what you as marketers can do to help, rather than hinder your marketing efforts using tag management.
 As the number of marketing channels and campaigns increases, so does the number of tags, along with the number of resources to manage and execute those tags.
 The proliferation of third-party technologies on your website inevitably leads to slower page performance and can cause issues with data quality, which is often relied upon for accuracy of analytics, revenue reporting and commission payments to marketing affiliates and partners.

-In this post, we’ll discuss best practices in marketing tag management, including some of the key challenges and pitfalls of managing marketing tags, as well as a few tips for how you as marketers can support tag governance by reducing errors and broken data from tags, while also increasing the efficiency and ROI of your marketing programs.
+In this post, we’ll discuss best practices in tag strategy and marketing tag management, including some of the key challenges and pitfalls of managing marketing tags, as well as a few tips for how you as marketers can support tag governance by reducing errors and broken data from tags, while also increasing the efficiency and ROI of your marketing programs.

 Image source: cardinalpath.com

-Assessing risks and challenges from tags
+Assessing risks and challenges from tag management

 A mature tag governance strategy involves understanding the risks and challenges of tags and committing the resources to ensure your data is accurate, your site loads fast and your customer’s sensitive personal information is protected.
 Top issues resulting from poorly governed tags include: